 - Upon acceptance into an online program, you will complete Northwestern's financial aid request form, and our financial aid specialist will help you with your financial plan.

-Incoming students must have an associate's degree (AA or AS) or higher and may easily transfer earned credits toward the Bachelor of Arts in Early Childhood program.
+Incoming students must have an associate's (AA, AS) degree or higher and may easily transfer earned credits toward the Bachelor of Arts in Early Childhood program.

 ECE 305 -